IdleHandsApps/DesignableButton/README.md

         // example style
         DesignableButton.setStyle(style: { (designableButton: DesignableButton) -> Void in
             if designableButton.isHighlighted || designableButton.isSelected {
-                designableButton.setTitleColor(designableButton.customTextColor ??
+                // replace this with your style for selected/highlighted states designableButton.setTitleColor(designableButton.customTextColor ??
 UIColor.white, for: UIControlState())
                 designableButton.backgroundColor = designableButton.selectedColor ??
 UIColor.red
                 designableButton.layer.borderColor = designableButton.selectedColor?.cgColor ??
 UIColor.red.cgColor
                 designableButton.layer.borderWidth = designableButton.borderWidth ??
 0
             } else if designableButton.isEnabled {
-                designableButton.setTitleColor(designableButton.customTextColor ??
+                // replace this with your style for the normal state designableButton.setTitleColor(designableButton.customTextColor ??
 UIColor.white, for: UIControlState())
                 designableButton.backgroundColor = designableButton.defaultColor ??
 UIColor.blue
                 designableButton.layer.borderColor = designableButton.defaultColor?.cgColor ??
 UIColor.blue.cgColor
                 designableButton.layer.borderWidth = designableButton.borderWidth ??
 0
             }
             else {
-                designableButton.setTitleColor(designableButton.customTextColor ??
+                // replace this with your style for the disabled state designableButton.setTitleColor(designableButton.customTextColor ??
 UIColor.lightGray, for: UIControlState())
                 designableButton.backgroundColor = designableButton.disabledColor ??
 UIColor.lightGray()
                 designableButton.layer.borderColor = designableButton.borderColor?.cgColor ??
 UIColor.gray.cgColor
                 designableButton.layer.borderWidth = designableButton.borderWidth ??
 1
             }

+            // replace this with your style for all states designableButton.layer.cornerRadius = designableButton.cornerRadius ??
+12

             designableButton.setTitle(designableButton.titleLabel?.text, for: .normal)

-            designableButton.layer.cornerRadius = designableButton.cornerRadius ??
-12

-        }, for: "primary")
+        }, for: "primary") // this is the name/key of your style }
-    }
 }
 ```